EddyVerbruggen/cordova-plugin-googleplus/README.md

 ### Login

 The login function walks the user through the Google Auth process.

-All of the options are optional, however there are a few caveats.
+All parameters are optional, however there are a few caveats.

-The space-separated string of `scopes` will be requested exactly as passed in.
-Refer to the [Google Scopes](https://developers.google.com/android/reference/com/google/android/gms/common/Scopes#constant-summary) documentation for info on valid scopes that can be requested.

 To get an `idToken` on Android, you ***must*** pass in your `webClientId`.
 On iOS, the `idToken` is included in the sign in result by default.

-The `webClientId` and `offline` options are optional, however `offline` will only be evaluated if a `webClientId` is passed in as well.
-That is to say, if offline is true, but no webClientId is provided, the `serverAuthCode` will _**NOT**_ be requested.
+To get a `serverAuthCode`, you must pass in your `webClientId` _and_ set `offline` to true.
+If offline is true, but no webClientId is provided, the `serverAuthCode` will _**NOT**_ be requested.

-**Recapping**, pass in a `webClientId` to get back an `idToken` on iOS and Android.
-Pass in a `webClientId` _AND_ set `offline` as `true`, you'll get back an `idToken` and a `serverAuthCode` on iOS and Android.
-No `webClientId`, no `serverAuthCode`.
+The default scopes requested are `profile` and `email` (always requested).
+To request other scopes, add them as a **space-separated list** to the `scopes` parameter.
+They will be requested exactly as passed in.
+Refer to the [Google Scopes](https://developers.google.com/identity/protocols/googlescopes) documentation for info on valid scopes that can be requested.
+For example, `'scope': 'https://www.googleapis.com/auth/youtube https://www.googleapis.com/auth/tasks'`.

+Naturally, in order to use any additional scopes or APIs, they will need to be activated in your project Developer's Console.

 ##### Usage
 ```javascript